wd2311/HopHacks2017/README.md

 Welp, I went to sleep a few hours after the tensorflow workshop, coded for ~25 hours, tried to take a 2 hour nap before presentations, and woke up after presentations were over.

-I started with a copy-pasted python script of a simple neural net to solve the Digit Recognizer MNIST data set, having never written a program in python before, and this is where I ended.
+I started with an essentially copy-pasted python script of a simple neural net to solve the Digit Recognizer MNIST data set, having never written a program in python before, and this is where I ended.

 I learned that Neural Nets are a bad thing for hackathons - YOU HAVE TO TRAIN THEM (Lol).